bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 ### Comparing traditional functions to arrow functions

-Let’s decompose a “traditional function” down to the simplest “arrow function” step-by-step:
+Let’s decompose a "traditional function” down to the simplest "arrow function” step-by-step:
-NOTE: Each step along the way is a valid “arrow function”
+NOTE: Each step along the way is a valid "arrow function”

     // Traditional Function
     function (a){